micmejia/bible-dump/AMPC/Exodus/Exod 3.md

-And Moses said to God, [^b]Who am I, that I should go to Pharaoh and bring the Israelites out of Egypt?
+And Moses said to God, Who am I, that I should go to Pharaoh and bring the Israelites out of Egypt?